Lab 2 – IMU

 roll = atan2(accY, accZ) * 180/M_PI;

-As shown in the video the accelerometer is able to quickly follow the changes in acceleration and when stabilized accurately display a large acceleration towards the direction of gravity.
+As shown in the video, the accelerometer is able to quickly follow changes in acceleration and, when stabilized, accurately display a large acceleration in the direction of gravity.

-A python script was written to both parse and plot the data arrays sent from the Artemis over bluetooth and is illustrated later in this report.
+A Python script was written to parse and plot the data arrays sent from the Artemis over Bluetooth.
 The arrays sent for the accelerometer include time, pitch, and roll.
-An array size of 2000 accurately encompassed 6-8 seconds of data.
+An array size of 2000 accurately encompassed about 6-8 seconds of data.

 The accelerometer showed overall good accuracy in all axes during repeated runs.
-The bias between a positive axis and a negative one was not substantial nor consistent on reboot so two point calibration was not required.
+The bias between a positive axis and a negative one was not substantial or consistent on reboot, so two point calibration was not required.

 Gyroscope